isidornygren/autotiler/README.md

 # Autotiler

-Generates an autotiler texture from a given texture and tile size.
+Generates an autotiler texture from a given texture.
+The input needs to be a tileable texture with 6 x 8 (width x height) tiles.
+Look at the Input image for inspiration in how to construct the input for the Autotiler.

 ## Input
 ![Input image](input.png)